Nathan F. Twining

-Nathan Farragut Twining (/ˈtwaɪnɪŋ/ TWY-ning; October 11, 1897 – March 29, 1982) was a United States Air Force general, born in Monroe, Wisconsin.
+Nathan Farragut Twining (/ˈtwaɪnɪŋ/ TWY-ning; October 11, 1897 – March 29, 1982) was a United States Air Force general.
 He was the chief of Staff of the United States Air Force from 1953 until 1957, and the third chairman of the Joint Chiefs of Staff from 1957 to 1960.
 He was the first member of the Air Force to serve as Chairman.
 Twining was a distinguished "mustang" officer, rising from private to four-star general and appointment to the highest post in the United States Armed Forces in the course of his 45-year career.

 Early life and military career

 Twining was the son of Clarence Walker Twining and Maize (Barber) Twining.
 His family had a strong military background; his brother Merrill B. Twining was a general in the United States Marine Corps, his brother Robert B. Twining attained the rank of captain in the United States Navy, and his uncle Nathan Crook Twining was a rear admiral in the Navy.
 Twining's stepmother, Frances Staver Twining, was the author of Bird-Watching in the West.

 In 1913, Twining moved with his family from Monroe, Wisconsin, to Oswego, Oregon.
 He was educated in Wisconsin and Oregon, and was a 1917 graduate of Portland, Oregon's Lincoln High School.
 He served in the Oregon National Guard from 1915 to 1917 and attained the rank of first sergeant.
 In 1917, he received an appointment to West Point after placing well in a competitive examination for members of the National Guard.
 Because the program was shortened to produce more officers for World War I, he spent only two years at the academy and graduated in 1919.

 After serving in the Army infantry for three years, including post-war occupation duty in Germany, in 1922 Twining was reassigned to the Air Service.
 Over the next 15 years he flew fighter aircraft in Texas, Louisiana, and Hawaii, while also attending the Air Corps Tactical School and the Command and General Staff College.
 When World War II broke out in Europe he was assigned to the operations division on the Air Staff; then in 1942 he was sent to the South Pacific where he became chief of staff of the Allied air forces in that area.